 The Mediterranean: Cradle of Maritime Art and Exchange

-Japan: The Aesthetics of Volcanic Archipelago
+Japan: The Aesthetics of a Volcanic Archipelago

 Modern Geography and the Globalized Cultural Landscape